oraichain/orai/oraivisor/README.md

 ## Example: oraid

-The following instructions provide a demonstration of `oraivisor`'s integration with the `oraid` application shipped along the Cosmos SDK's source code.
+The following instructions provide a demonstration of `oraivisor`'s integration with the `oraid` application shipped along the Oraichain's source code.

 First compile `oraid`: